w3c/longtasks/loaf-explainer.md

 1. Exposing source locations might be a bit tricky or implementation defined.
 This can be an optional field but in any case requires some research.

-1. TBT & TTI are lighthouse values that rely on long tasks.
-Should they be modified to use LoAFs instead?
-Are those metrics useful?

 1. Clarify how this correlates to [JS Profiler markers](https://github.com/WICG/js-self-profiling/blob/main/markers.md).
 In general performance observer aspire to be expose succinct important information with minimal overhead, while profiling exposes "everything" with some more overhead, but the differences and relationship can be further understood.

 ## Relationship with TBT

-TBT ([total blocking time](https://developer.chrome.com/docs/lighthouse/performance/lighthouse-total-blocking-time/)) is a [lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) metric that allows measuring how responsive/sluggish the experience is during page load.
+TBT ([total blocking time](https://web.dev/tbt/)) is a metric that allows measuring how responsive/sluggish the experience is during page load.
+It's mostly considered a lab metric, e.g. for [lighthouse](https://developer.chrome.com/docs/lighthouse/overview/), but it's also measurable in the field.

-Once long animation frames are stable, the current (potential) plan is to compute TBT based on the LoAF entries' `blockingDuration`.
+Once the definition & implementation of long animation frames are stable, the current (potential) plan is to compute TBT based on the LoAF entries' `blockingDuration`.
 This would have the following benefits:
 - Long animation frames are more representative of blocking, see above.
 - It would be easier to find the cause of TBT, e.g. by finding the LoAFs and analyzing them.